ChIPs Network

 2017

-ChIPs Honor Roll is a joint initiative between ChIPs and Diversity Lab.
-Honorees are based on findings from Diversity Lab’s Inclusion Blueprint, which provides diversity benchmarks of historically underrepresented groups (female lawyers, underrepresented racial/ethnic lawyers, LGBTQ+ lawyers, and lawyers with disabilities) in law firm leadership and across practice groups, including IP.
+ChIPs established its Honor Roll as a joint initiative with Diversity Lab.
+Honorees are based on findings from Diversity Lab’s Inclusion Blueprint, which provides diversity benchmarks of historically underrepresented groups (female lawyers, underrepresented racial/ethnic lawyers, LGBTQ+ lawyers and lawyers with disabilities) in law firm leadership and across practice groups, including IP.

 2018

-In 2018, ChIPs hosts the first NextGen Summit aimed to prepare rising advocates for careers in intellectual property.
+ChIPs created the NextGen Summit to prepare women lawyers for careers in intellectual property.

 2018